-Spokes considers that there should be a fundamental reassesment of the internal layout of rolling stock, in order to achieve a more equitable balance between the legitimate access of all stakeholder groups, all of whose taxes contribute to the public subsidy.
+Spokes considers that there should be a fundamental reassesment of the appropriate internal layout of rolling stock, in order to achieve a more equitable balance between the legitimate access of all stakeholder groups, all of whose taxes contribute to the public subsidy.

-We say this because trains furnished almost entirely with fixed seating not do not afford equality of access to Scotrail services for many legitimate shakeholder groups.
+Trains specified with fixed inflexible seating not do not afford equality of access to Scotrail services for many legitimate shakeholder groups.

 Whilst Spokes represents cyclists, we feel that we are just one of the stakeholder groups whose access is artificially restricted by the use of rolling stock with fixed inflexible seating.

-We recommend that greater use be made in every coach of flexible use areas with tip-up seats that will be better suited to the different demands that occur during the day and across different routes.
+We recommend that greater use be made of flexible areas with tip-up seats in every coach that are better suited to different demands that occur during the day and across different routes.
 Such space could be used by:

--short distance seating and standing space in the rush-hour
+- -short distance seating and standing space in the rush-hour

--passengers with cycles
+- -passengers with cycles

--families with pushchairs
+- -families with pushchairs

--golfers with golfclubs (common on East Lothian and Ayrshire trains)
+- -golfers with golfclubs (common on East Lothian and Ayrshire trains)

--elderly people with walking aids opr shopping trolleys
+- -elderly people with walking aids

-Passengers with bicycles are regularly refused access to local trains which otherwise have ample free seating.
+Passengers with bicycles are regularly refused access to trains with ample free seating.
 It is less common, but this also happens to families with pushchairs.

-We recommend that a minimum service provision be included in the specification for the new Scotrail franchise relating to cycle carriage provision, with cycle capacity specified at two cycles per coach, in a flexible use space.
+We recommend that a minimum service provision to be included in the specification for the new Scotrail franchise relating to cycle carriage provision, with cycle capacity specified at two cycles per coach, in a flexible use space.
 This should apply at all new rolling stock - such as to be ordered for EGIP (see below) - and there is also a good case for this be retro-applied to that part of the the existing fleet retained after EGIP starts.

 The current franchise obligation is that provision should be made for the carriage of cycles, but there is no further specification.
 Being able to travel with a bicycle can feel like Russian Roulette.
-For example, most Strathclyde and Airdrie-Bathgate electric trains have no dedicated space and bicycles have to be stood with awkwardly in doorways.
+For example, most Strathclyde and Airdrie Bathgate electric trains have no dedicated space and bicycles have to be stood with awkwardly in doorways.
 Diesel train units have cycle storage areas, but these vary in their aggregate capacity between one and six bicycles per train.
-Confusingly, not all trains of the same class have the same internal layout - some CI 158s have space for only one bicycle, most take two and some take four!
+Confusingly, not all trains of the same class have the same internal layout - some Cl 158s have space for only one bicycle, most take two and some take four!